piyushjaincloud2/CropInsurRedis/Redis_Airsim/README.md

 ![Output](/Redis_Airsim/images/mapsplay.png)

-In order to change the levels you can navigate to Content -> Maps folder and double click on the Level 2/Level 3 files as shown below and click on the play button.
+In order to change the level pf the game you can navigate to Content -> Maps folder and double click on the Level 2/Level 3 files as shown below and click on the play button.

 ![Output](/Redis_Airsim/images/mapslevels.png)